Knee Replacement Recovery Week by Week: What to Expect (0–12 Weeks)

 - Most daily activities feel natural; continue strengthening for best long‑term results.

-- Fever >38.5°C, chills, wound redness/spread, discharge, or foul odor
+- Fever >38.5°C, chills, increasing redness or spreading warmth around the incision, discharge, or foul odor

 - New or rapidly worsening numbness/weakness